zlw241/Zacmo/notes.md

 - side bar will still contain previous user until page refresh, after logging out and logging back in as a different user. (fixed by changing the way side bar recieves current user)

+- friends button all seem to share the same state or props.
+While each initially starts with different values, when clicked all buttons being showing the same value (friends, pending, accept)

 - transaction amounts shown for currentUser will reflect previous user's colors/transactions until page refresh, there is an issue with the log out functionality that I think may have to do with the currentUser on the window still being available after logout.

 - the issue with transactions amounts not updating after log out seemed to have something to do with the currentUser slice of state having the same name as the window.currentUser variable used to bootstrap the currentUser the page was refreshed.
 Ask a TA for more details about this.